All CCFM vendors grow or make the products they sell within 50 miles of the market.

 Promised Land Farm (Rob & Lori Gamble): Produce, pastured beef, lamb, goat and chicken; eggs and wool bedding.
 All grown and raised without pesticides, herbicides, growth hormones or antibiotics."Real Food--raised the way it was meant to be."

 Stone's Throw Farm, Catherine Conover and Elden Lindamood: Stone's Throw Farm offers a wide variety of veggies and herbs, and cut flowers.
-We are seeking organic certification in 2019, our 10th year of production.
+They are seeking organic certification in 2019, their 10th year of production.

 Gene and Lorna Bryant: For 2019, apples in late summer/fall